 C. The system is now ready for operation.
 This must be performed on the flight line with engine at 100%.
 As soon as the "A/C" Master Control Switch is turned to "A/C" all 28 VDC evaporator blowers will immediately begin operation.
-If after the system has been in the "A/C" mode for at least 2 minutes and cooling is not being accomplished, then check all circuit breakers.
-Determine that 28 VDC power is available for control circuitry.
-Check the operation of the relays and contacts.

-- D. If, after the system has been in the "A/C" mode for at least 2 minutes and cooling is not being accomplished, then check all circuit breakers.
+- D. If, after the system has been in the "A/C" mode for at least 2 minutes and cooling is not being accomplished, check all circuit breakers.
 Determine that 28 VDC power is available for control circuitry.
 Check operations of the relays and contacts. - E. After the compressor has come on line, the entire system is operational with the manifold valve closed on the high side.
 The R-134a cylinder valve should be closed initially in order to get an accurate reading on the low side gauge of the "system pressure".
 The reading on the gauge should not be allowed to go below 10 PSI, as this will indicate that the low-pressure safety switch is possibly set to low.
 It will disconnect the electrical power to the compressor clutch if allowed to open.
-Open of close the cylinder valve as required to monitor the flow of R-134a from the cylinder into the low side of the system, if additional R-134a is needed.
+Open or close the cylinder valve as required to monitor the flow of R-134a from the cylinder into the low side of the system, if additional R-134a is needed.
 Should additional charging be required, do so with the cylinder in the upright position.
-Charging the system, if required, until the system reads 28 PSI on low side, if O.A.T. is 80 degrees Fahrenheit or lower.
-It should be noted that pressure on the low side with the R-134a cylinder valve closed. - F. At this point, the minimum amount of R-134a is in a system and charging should cease.
-If the outside air temperature is 85 degrees Fahrenheit or more, you should check the high side pressure if it is 295 PSI or higher, you should remove a small amount of Freon to bring the system down to 290 PSI.
-THE REFRIGERANT CHARGE SHOULD NOT EXCEED 2.5 POUNDS. - G. The optimum method of determining the correct charge using at least two digital thermometers and place them near the return air and the discharge air of each evaporator.
-R-134a can then be added or deleted as required, until the highest T.D. is noted per the paragraph below.
-At that time, the correct amount of refrigerant is installed (but do not exceed 290 PSI).
+Charge the system, if required, until the system reads 28 PSI on low side, if O.A.T. is 80 degrees Fahrenheit or lower. - F. At this point, the minimum amount of R-134a is in the system and charging should cease.
+If the outside air temperature is 85 degrees Fahrenheit or more, you should check the high side pressure.
+If it is 295 PSI or higher, you should remove a small amount of Freon to bring the system down to 290 PSI.
+THE REFRIGERANT CHARGE SHOULD NOT EXCEED 2.5 POUNDS. - G. The optimum method of determining the correct charge is to use at least two digital thermometers and place them near the return air and the discharge air of each evaporator.
+R-134a can then be added or deleted as required, until the highest Temperature Differential (T.D.) is noted per the paragraph below.
+At that time, the correct amount of refrigerant is installed (but do not exceed 290 PSI). - H. A test should be completed noting the average cabin temperature, the temperature on the return or entering air to all evaporators, and the discharge air from the evaporators at the nearest practical measuring point.
+If a Temperature Differential (T.D.) of less than 20 degrees Fahrenheit, with a humidity of 30% or less at sea level, the system should be considered as having possible defects, which will need investigation.
+At altitudes above sea level, less than 20 degrees Fahrenheit temperature differential may be recorded at humidity of 30% or more.
+This is due to less dense air moving more rapidly through the evaporators.